CreativeInquiry/PEmbroider/API.md

 ### `void beginShape()`
 ```
-Begin drawing a polygon/polyline. use
+Begin drawing a polygon/polyline. use vertex() to add vertices to it.
 ```
 |parameter|description|
 |---|---|